There are usually six scheduled board meetings a year; additional board meetings are held to consider particular projects where necessary.

 The roles of executive and non-executive directors

-Our executive directors are responsible for proposing strategy and for making and implementing operational decisions.
+Our executive directors are responsible for proposing strategy and for making and implementing operational and strategic decisions.
 Our non-executive directors complement the skills and experience of the executive directors.
 They bring independent judgement and constructive challenge to the boardroom and contribute to the formulation of strategy, policy and decision-making through their collective wealth of knowledge and experience of other businesses and sectors.

 Information and training